Assam, Arunachal ministers meet to discuss border issues | Education

 - India

-Ministers and top officials of Assam and Arunachal Pradesh closeted in a meeting here on Sunday to discuss the border disputes between the two neighbours.
+Ministers and top officials of Assam and Arunachal Pradesh attended a meeting here to discuss the border disputes between the two neighbours.

-The meeting deliberated on finding a lasting solution to the longstanding problem soon, Assam ministers who led the state’s delegation said later.
+The meeting deliberated on finding a lasting solution to the longstanding problem soon, Assam ministers who led the state's delegation said on Sunday.

 ''Attended the Assam-Arunachal Pradesh Border Regional Committee Meeting held today at Assam Administrative Staff College.
 We deliberated on finding a permanent solution to the border dispute between the two states,'' Assam Education Minister Ranoj Pegu tweeted.